Degree Nomenclature

 DECLARING AN ACADEMIC MINOR

-An academic minor consists on average of twenty (20) credits in a single subject area.
-Students cannot receive minors in the same department as their major.
-A student who desires a departmental minor should consult the appropriate department.
 Undergraduate students are encouraged to declare academic minors early for academic advising and degree audit purposes.
-Academic minor not declared at time of submission of the Application for Intent to Graduate form, will not be reviewed in the final degree audit for degree completion.
+Academic minors not declared at time of submission of the Application for Intent to Graduate form, will not be reviewed in the final degree audit for degree completion.
 Academic minors may be declared in the Office of the Registrar.

 CERTIFICATES

-A certificate is defined as a set of classes grouped around a particular subject matter, typically between 12-27 credits.
+A certificate is defined as a set of classes grouped around a particular subject matter, typically between 12-28 credits.
 It can be combined with an academic major/degree program and may be offered as a stand-alone option for individuals, including working professionals, wishing to expand their knowledge in a particular subject area.
-A certificate may have no academic evaluation (degree audit) and does not appear on the academic transcript or on the diploma.
+A certificate may have an academic evaluation (degree audit) but does not appear on the academic transcript or on the diploma.